Business

 In this article, you will gain a clear overview of the Philippine e-commerce landscape.
 We examine market growth, key drivers, and major challenges while outlining practical steps to help businesses take advantage of emerging opportunities.
 The goal is to provide actionable insights that support smarter decisions, sustainable growth, and long-term success in a rapidly evolving digital marketplace.

 Understanding the market size and growth is the first step to tapping into e-commerce opportunities in the Philippines.
+Strong and consistent growth in recent years shows that online selling is no longer just a trend, but a major part of the country’s economic future.

 • The Philippine e-commerce market is expected to expand by nearly 20% in 2024, reaching PHP 1.3 trillion (around USD 24.1 billion) from PHP 1.1 trillion (around USD 20.1 billion) in 2023.

 • The projected CAGR for 2024 to 2028 is around 13.2%, with the market expected to reach PHP 2.2 trillion (around USD 39.5 billion) by 2028.
+This steady growth indicates a stable and expanding environment for both new and existing online businesses.

-• Some forecasts also predict growth to USD 33.65 billion by 2030, reflecting a CAGR of about 13.8% from 2025 onwards.
+• Some forecasts also predict growth to USD 33.65 billion by 2030, reflecting a CAGR of about 13.8% from 2025 onwards, further reinforcing the long-term potential of the industry.

 These figures align with official data from the Philippine Statistics Authority, which reports that e-commerce continues to play an increasingly important role in the Philippines’ overall digital economy.
 In 2022, e-commerce accounted for about 20% of the total digital economy, growing by 26.5% from the previous year.

-a) Large Digital Base & Mobile-First Behaviour
+1. Large Digital Base & Mobile-First Behaviour

 The Philippines has one of the highest daily internet usage rates in Southeast Asia: